 How to Light a Bee Smoker

 Lighting a bee smoker involves three major steps.
-The steps include starting the smoker, kindling it, and keeping it lit with a fuel.
+The steps include starting the smoker, kindling it, and keeping it lit with fuel.
 All these steps need their own type of fuel.
 Hence, you will need a starter fuel, kindling fuel, and smoker fuel.

 Lit the starter fuel with a lighter, then place it at the bottom of the smoker.
 Ensure that the starter fuel maintains the flame by pumping the bellows three times.